© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Castle Hills motte and bailey castle, Langthwaite, Adwick le Street is a scheduled monument protected by Historic England under reference 1013654.
 View the official record →

-Castle Hills motte and bailey castle is a Norman fortification located at Langthwaite, Adwick le Street in South Yorkshire.
+Castle Hills is a motte and bailey castle situated at Langthwaite, Adwick le Street in South Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013654.

 Castle Hills motte and bailey castle, Langthwaite, Adwick le Street is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013654.